-Maple Leaf 2012 has made commitments for all available funds.
-Maple Leaf 2012 has invested \$13,414,987 into joint venture programs targeting seven development wells located in north central Alberta.
-The partnership has participated in a six well multi-frac horizontal development drilling program, targeting light oil in the Cardium formation.
-To date, the six wells in the program have been successfully drilled and all are on production.
-In addition, the partnership participated in one Belly River horizontal oil well which has been drilled and completed, and commenced production at the beginning of April 2013.
+Maple Leaf 2012 invested 100% of capital into three joint venture programs targeting 7 development wells located in north central Alberta and 2 wells in NW Alberta.
+Joint Venture 1 is a 6 well multi-frac horizontal development drilling program targeting light oil in the Cardium formation.
+To date, all 6 wells have been successfully drilled and are on production.
+Joint Venture 2 is comprised of one Belly River horizontal oil well which has been drilled and completed, and commenced production at the beginning of April.
+Joint Venture 3 has participated in 2 liquid rich natural gas wells in the Wapiti/Bigstone area of NW Alberta; both of which are now on production.

-Maple Leaf 2012 has distributed a total of \$12.80 per unit (\$2,430,848 total paid) in cash distributions for the 10 month period from October 2012 to July 2013, representing a 23.3% return on "at-risk" capital.
-Further to the cash distributions, investors in the partnership have also been provided with tax deductions of \$20.32 per \$100 invested and investors are expected to also realize a further \$79.68 of tax deductions per \$100 invested in future years.
+Maple Leaf 2012 has distributed a total of \$27.35 per unit (\$5,194,039 total paid) in cash distributions for the 23 month period from October 2012 to August 2014, representing 49.73% of "at-risk" capital.
+Further to the cash distributions, investors in the partnership have also been provided with tax deductions of \$43.535 per \$100 invested and investors are expected to also realize a further \$56.47 of tax deductions per \$100 invested in future years.